Chronic obstructive pulmonary disease: Bronchodilators

-Inhaled short-acting bronchodilators are the primary medications used on an as needed basis; their use on a regular basis is not recommended.
+Inhaled short-acting bronchodilators are the primary medications used on an as needed basis; their use regularly is not recommended.
 The two major types are beta2-adrenergic agonists and anticholinergics; either in long-acting or short-acting forms.
 Beta2–adrenergic agonists target receptors in the smooth muscle cells in bronchioles causing them to relax and allow improved airflow.
 They reduce shortness of breath, tend to reduce dynamic hyperinflation and improve exercise tolerance.
 Short-acting bronchodilators have an effect for four hours and for maintenance therapy long acting bronchodilators with an effect of over twelve hours are used.
-In times of more severe symptoms a short acting agent may be used in combination.
+In times of more severe symptoms, a short-acting agent may be used in combination.
 An inhaled corticosteroid used with a long-acting beta-2 agonist is more effective than either one on its own.

-Which type of long-acting agent, long-acting muscarinic antagonist (LAMA) such as tiotropium or a long-acting beta agonist (LABA) is better is unclear and trying each and continuing with the one that works best may be advisable.
+Which type of long-acting agent, long-acting muscarinic antagonist (LAMA) such as tiotropium or long-acting beta agonist (LABA), is better is unclear, and trying each and continuing with the one that works best may be advisable.
 Both types of agent appear to reduce the risk of acute exacerbations by 15–25%.
 The combination of LABA/LAMA may reduce COPD exacerbations and improve quality-of-life compared to long-acting bronchodilators alone.
-The 2018 NICE guideline recommends use of dual long-acting bronchodilators with economic modelling suggesting that this approach is preferable to starting one long acting bronchodilator and adding another later.
+The 2018 NICE guideline recommends use of dual long-acting bronchodilators with economic modelling suggesting that this approach is preferable to starting one long-acting bronchodilator and adding another later.